 Miro app for Splunk

-First of all, you need to add your Miro Enterprise account, for that go to Configuration > Miro Account and click on Add:
+First of all, you need to add your Miro Enterprise plan, for that go to Configuration > Miro Account and click on Add:

 Adding Miro account